Making Signing Fun

 3. Motivate Signing

-We make signing more appealing when we choose signs that interest baby and harness their natural curiosity.
+We make signing more appealing when we choose signs that interest babies and harness their natural curiosity.

-The most common first signs are mom, dad, eat, milk, more, and dog, because these are all things that interest a baby.
-They want to learn these signs because they help them communicate about things that are important in their lives.
+The most common first signs are mom, dad, eat, milk, more, and dog, because these are all things that interest babies.
+A baby wants to learn these signs because they help him to communicate about things that are important in his life.

 4. Right Time & Place

-Baby’s position should allow them to see you and for your signs to be in the center of their field of vision.
+Baby’s position should allow her to see you and for your signs to be in the center of her field of vision.
 Babies do not have very good peripheral vision and if you are signing off to the side, they are going to miss the signing.